Tetagan Island is connected to Bodgaya by a shallow channel, and is considerably lower, with a maximum elevation of

 The island’s slopes rise fairly steeply and the shoreline is rocky in many places.

 A narrow beach runs along the northwest of the island, which extends into a sand spit towards the northern tip of the island.

-There are no resorts or hotels on Pulau Tetagan or any of the other islands within Tun Sakaran Marine Park.
+There are no major hotels or resorts on Pulau Tetagan, or any of the other islands in Tun Sakaran Marine Park.

 There are 3 possible derivations for the name of the island.
 One meaning of ‘tetagan’ in Bajau is interconnecting.
 This could relate to the fact that the island is lying adjacent and connected to Bodgaya.